d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 - **-e ENCRYPTION, --encryption=ENCRYPTION**

-Optionally include this flag to encrypt/decrypt a file using the key provided.
+Optionally include this flag to encrypt a file using the key provided.

 #### Inputs